DMTF/Redfish-Schema-Creator/README.md

 This utility will read a JSON document and using the Redfish conventions and some optional annotations, output a "mostly complete" CSDL Redfish schema file.
 In addition, as typing the Description and LongDescription text can be cumbersome within a CSDL document, and may have been written in a spreadsheet or other tool prior to schema creation, the utility will also merge a CSV file to incorporate description text into the schema output.

+## Requirements

+The Redfish Schema Creator requires Python version 3.

+No external packages are required.

 ## Usage